Abhi20037500/Nlp-Assignment-1/README.md

 Q.II (Within Lab).
 Write a program to calculate the edit distance between two input strings and demonstrate the number of operations (insertions, deletions, or substitutions) required to transform one string into another.

+# lab 3

+Q1: Implement Stemming Using Porter Stemmer [Lab]

+• Write a Python script to apply Porter Stemmer and Lancaster Stemmer on a given list of words.

+• Compare their outputs.

+Example words to test:
+["running", "flies", "better", "studies", "fishing", "happiness"]

+Q2: Implement Lemmatization Using WordNet and spaCy [Lab]
+• Write a Python program to perform lemmatization using:

+o WordNet Lemmatizer

+o spaCy Lemmatizer

+• Compare their outputs.

+Example words to test:
+["leaves", "mice", "ran", "jumping", "children", "faster"]

+Q3: Apply Stemming and Lemmatization on a Large Text Dataset [Lab]

+• Load a large text dataset (e.g., from nltk.corpus.gutenberg).

+• Apply both stemming and lemmatization.

+• Compare the word count before and after processing.

+• Create a graph or visualization showing the difference in word reduction using stemming vs. lemmatization.